minhthanh3145/minhthanh3145.github.io/_posts/Product Management/2023-01-23-2022-reflection-as-a-pm.md

 In order to de-risk the experiment, the dialog was rolled out to just 20% of our new users.
 It helped us detect issues in a controlled manner.
 Early signals showed that both completion rate and time on task were improved.
 We rolled it out to 50% of new users.
 The task completion rate almost doubled, and users on average complete the task 10 seconds faster using the new dialog.
 It was a simple idea (analyzing the user journey, guess which point creates frictions and create a solution), but it brought great results.

-But even when it's difficult, focus on doing simple things anyway.
+Even when it's difficult, focus on doing simple things anyway.

 ## Conclusion